SAFEGUARDING AND CHILD PROTECTION POLICY

 Liaise with other agencies working with the child, share information as appropriate and contribute to assessments.

-The school’s information sharing policy is located on the website in the GDPR section and refers to confidentiality in line with ‘Information sharing: advice for practitioners providing safeguarding services’ (DfE, 2018).
+The school’s information sharing policy is located on the website and refers to confidentiality in line with ‘Information sharing: advice for practitioners providing safeguarding services’ (DfE, 2018).